 Urban Outfitters is a retail corporation headquartered in Philadelphia, Pennsylvania., operating around the world.

-The brand doesn’t share information on its supply chain, and it provides no information on where they source their clothes from.
+The brand doesn’t share information on its supply chain, and it provides no information on where they source its clothes from.

 A spokesperson from Urban Outfitters that the brand has some sustainability programs in place, but “they cannot be publicly disclosed.“